gesedels/gesedels/readme.md

 ### Potential Errors

 - Request bodies that are not valid JSON receive a `400 Bad Request` error.
+- Requests with missing or invalid passwords recieve a `401 Unauthorized` error.
 - Requests for non-existent or deleted keys recieve a `404 Not Found` error.
 - Keys over `-keym` and values over `-valm` receive a `413 Content Too Large` error.
 - Users exceeding `-rate` receive a `429 Too Many Requests` error.